eemeli/yaml-docs/source/includes/intro.md

 yarn add yaml
 ```

-`yaml` is a JavaScript parser and stringifier for [YAML](http://yaml.org/), a human friendly data serialization standard.
-It supports both parsing and stringifying data using all versions of YAML, along with all common data schemas.
-As a particularly distinguishing feature, `yaml` fully supports reading and writing comments in YAML documents.
+`yaml` is a new definitive library for [YAML](http://yaml.org/), a human friendly data serialization standard.
+It:

+- Supports all versions of the standard (1.0, 1.1, and 1.2),
+- Passes all of the yaml-test-suite tests,
+- Can accept any string as input without throwing, parsing as much YAML out of it as it can, and
+- Supports parsing, modifying, and writing YAML comments.

 The library is released under the ISC open source license, and the code is [available on GitHub](https://github.com/eemeli/yaml/).
 It has no external dependencies, and is usable in both browser and node environments.